Get the answers you need about International Reagent Resource (IRR) catalog and COVID-19 diagnostic supplies and reagents.

 2. When can I expect to receive my order?

-Replenishment orders for monkeypox are being processed on a weekly basis to ensure equitable distribution, maximize efficiency, and reduce potential shipping bottlenecks.
+Replenishment orders for mpox are being processed on a weekly basis to ensure equitable distribution, maximize efficiency, and reduce potential shipping bottlenecks.
 All orders submitted before 5:00 PM EST on Wednesday will be processed by the end of the week.
 Labs can expect room temperature items early the following week and frozen items in the latter half.
 When placing an order, please indicate your availability for Saturday delivery within the order comments on each order.
 If you have questions regarding your order, please contact us.

 If you have already submitted an order but it has not shipped, please do not resubmit.
 If you need to modify it, email IRR Customer Service (contact@internationalreagentresource.org) and request a modification to your existing order.
 Orders that have already shipped cannot be modified and duplicate orders may be canceled.
 If you are requesting quantities over the order limits, provide a justification in the order comments.